FreshGame1/YouTube_Clone-frontend/README.md

 # YouTube Copy

-An attempt to copy YouTube to the smallest detail
+An attempt to copy YouTube, but with minor changes